cfjedimaster/raymondcamden2023/src/posts/2024/07/31/2024-07-30-building-a-crud-web-app-with-alpinejs.md

 You've probably seen a hundred interfaces like this.
 You have a list of content with links to edit one, delete one, and a link to add a new instance of that content.

 When that reader reached out to me, I agreed to take a look at this, with the stipulation that I'd "fake" the server-side calls.
 My intent is to demonstrate client-side stuff, not boring old server-side code.
 (I'm kidding.
 Mostly.)
 With that in mind, note that I will *not* be discussing the "proxy" JavaScript methods that fake the server logic.
-You'll be able to see them if you wish, and I separated them from the rest of the code, but the precise implementation of them is really not important.
+You'll be able to see them if you wish, I separated them from the rest of the code, but the precise implementation of them is really not important.

 Also, this brings up a really important point.
-When I talk about Alpine, one of things I discuss is where Alpine is most appropriate.
+When I talk about Alpine, one of the things I discuss is where Alpine is most appropriate.
 Obviously, this is a matter of opinion, but I generally say Alpine is best for progressive enhancement of a page, not for building a web "app".
 To me, and again, I'm sharing my opinion here, I generally view an "app" as anything that has two or more "views", or distinct UI components to it.

 CRUD certainly implies two views typically - that list and editing view I mentioned above, but it feels simple enough that I figured Alpine would probably be fine for this, even without building a 'router' or something similar.